- Dean, College of Arts and Sciences

 David Kamitsuka has been appointed dean of the College of Arts and Sciences at Oberlin College following an extensive national search.
 Kamitsuka has served as acting dean since the summer of 2018.
-He will begin his new role on January 1, 2020, pending approval by the Board of Trustees.
+He began his new role on January 1, 2020, following approval by the Board of Trustees.

 An award-winning teacher, accomplished scholar, and visionary administrator, Kamitsuka has served Oberlin for 26 years.
 He chaired the steering committee for Oberlin’s Academic and Administrative Program Review, which produced the landmark One Oberlin Report that recommends a range of programmatic and operational initiatives that will ensure Oberlin’s excellence, relevance, and financial sustainability for generations to come.
 The One Oberlin Report received the overwhelming endorsement of the General Faculty and unanimous approval from the Board of Trustees, launching a five-year period of implementation.

 Prior to his appointment as acting dean, Kamitsuka served as senior associate dean, and associate dean of the curriculum in the College of Arts and Sciences.
 He led the development of the Academic Advising Resource Center and the Peer Advising Leaders program for first-year students.

 Kamitsuka was the founding director of the Oberlin Center for Convergence (StudiOC), which develops innovative learning communities that bring together courses from the college and conservatory, thereby affording students opportunities to make connections across disciplines and develop rich interactions with faculty and classmates.
 Kamitsuka also was the founding director of Oberlin’s First Year Seminar Program, which offers seminars that span the arts and humanities, social and behavioral sciences, and the natural sciences and math divisions.